 Do not bring dogs into the area until the warning signs have been officially removed.

 Dogs are particularly susceptible to 1080.
 They must not be allowed access to bait or poisoned carcasses which remain toxic to dogs until they have fully decomposed.
 Free dog muzzles will be provided on request.
 Please contact OSPRI or the contractor to obtain a muzzle.

-Drinking water recommendations Public health units apply strict conditions to aerial operations so that drinking water supplies are not contaminated.
+Drinking water recommendations' Public health units apply strict conditions to aerial operations so that drinking water supplies are not contaminated.
 Safety has been confirmed by tests on several thousand water samples taken after aerial 1080 operations over many years.
-While toxin application takes place, and for 72 hours afterward, people visiting the project area should avoid taking water for drinking and cooking purposes from streams, lakes, and tarns.
+While toxin application takes place, and for 72 hours afterward, people visiting the project area should avoid taking water for drinking and cooking purposes from streams, lakes and tarns.
 Where provided at facilities such as huts and campsites, use alternative water supplies or carry in your own supply.
-The contractor will liaise with the supply owner/manager of any public or private water supplies that are deemed to be affected to identify appropriate mitigation(s).
+The contractor will liaise with the supply owner/ manager of any public or private water supplies that are deemed to be affected to identify appropriate mitigation(s).

 What to do if you suspect poisoning Contact your local hospital or doctor, or dial 111 National Poisons Centre 0800 POISON (764 766) If a domestic animal is poisoned, contact a local veterinarian.

+Further information

+Because of public interest in this operation, there is a special interest page on the OSPRI website: ospri.co.nz/hari-hari

 OSPRI

-PO Box 8674, Riccarton, Christchurch 8440
+Christchurch Office PO Box 8674, Riccarton, Christchurch 8440

-- P 03 363 3090
+P 03 363 3090

-- E vectornsi@ospri.org.nz
+E vectornsi@ospri.org.nz

-- W ospri.co.nz
+W ospri.co.nz

 Contractor

 Vector Free Marlborough Ltd

-- P Free phone 0508 548008
+P Free phone 0508 548008

-- E communications@vectorfree.co.nz
+E communications@vectorfree.co.nz

-- W vectorfree.co.nz
+W vectorfree.co.nz

-Links

-- Controlling bovine TB and how and why 1080 is used in New Zealand: 1080facts.co.nz
+For more information on controlling bovine TB and how and why 1080 is used in New Zealand, visit 1080facts.co.nz

-- Recreational hunting,

-'TB Information for Hunters' factsheet: ospri.co.nz
+For guidance on recreational hunting see our factsheet 'TB Information for Hunters' at ospri.co.nz

-- Commercial hunting: Ministry for Primary Industries and Department of Conservation websites.
+For guidance on commercial hunting see the Ministry for Primary Industries and Department of Conservation websites.